gnrevolution/dark-states/README.md

 # Introduction

-Welcome to Dark States module for Foundry Virtual Tabletop which contains the complete, fully interlinked rules.
-Additionally, you will find all art from the book, ready-to-go Items, and weapons with pre-configured actions include as well.
-Finally macros have been included to automate various card draws and other tables within Dark States, including Dynamic Backlash, Experimentation and Ritual Failure, and Malfunctions.
+Welcome to the Dark States module for Foundry Virtual Tabletop which contains the complete, interlinked rules.
+Additionally, you will find art from the book, items and weapons with pre-configured actions include as well.
 If you are already playing Savage Worlds on Foundry VTT with the free Savage Worlds Adventure Edition system package, it will work smoothly together.

 # Obtaining The Module
-You can obtain this module by heading to the Discord server for Dark States (https://discord.gg/4zzyE7btks) and posting an image of a purchased copy of the Conspirator's Handbook into the Foundry VTT channel.
-Once verified a zip file containing the module will be provided to you to download.
+You can obtain this module by heading to the Discord server for Dark States (https://discord.gg/4zzyE7btks) and posting a request and an image of a purchased copy of the Conspirator's Handbook into the Foundry-VTT channel (https://discord.gg/f7sTbu3NUV).
+Once verified, a zip file containing the module will be provided to you to download.

-Install Your Content for Foundry
+# Install Your Content for Foundry
-To gain access to your purchased content, download the zip file and extract it to your /data/modules folder.
-See Installation step 2 for more info.
+To gain access to your purchased content, download the zip file to your PC.

-Installation on Foundry
+# Installation on Foundry (Self-Hosted or Cloud Hosted)
-Follow these steps to get started using this module in your copy of Foundry Virtual Tabletop.
+Follow these steps to get started using this module in your copy of Foundry Virtual Tabletop if you are hosting Foundry on your computer, network or using a cloud hosting option.

-# Download the module
-1. Extract the module Extract the content into your Data folder.
+1. Extract the content into your /data/modules folder.
 If you don't know where that is, you can find it in the Configuration tab in Foundry (see also https://foundryvtt.com/article/configuration/).

-<b>Where to find your datapath</b>

 2. You should now have a folder called [YOUR DATA PATH]/Data/modules/dark-states.
 In there should be a module.json.

-<b>How it should look like</b>

 3. Start Foundry and look under the Add-on Modules tab.
 You should find a module called "Dark States" there.

-4. Load a world This module is compatible with both your existing Foundry worlds and any new worlds you create.
+4. Load a world.
+This module is compatible with both your existing Foundry worlds and any new worlds you create.
 Make sure that the world uses the SWADE game system.

 5. Enable the module